Frequently Asked Questions

 Absolutely!
 We’ve based our exercise protocols on research from leading fitness scientists.
 During your session, our medical-grade machine helps your muscles rapidly approach the point where they signal a need for growth.

 Generally speaking, the majority of the population doesn’t get “bulky” from proper exercise in the absence of steroid use.
 Women, in particular, are very unlikely to bulk up.

 Our protocol strives to fully fatigue your muscles.
 With that fatigue comes a need for recovery – during which time the body rebuilds the old muscle and starts building new muscle.
 Because of this, we do not recommend more workouts, as they would not provide the body with enough time to recover.

-QuickHIT sessions are 1-on-1 with a certified personal coach.
+You never will with QuickHIT; our sessions are totally private with a certified HIT specialist.
 During your time at our facility, you have the trainer’s full attention.
-There are no other machines, no other people to be afraid of staring, or comparing yourself to, or even to try to talk to you.
-At QuickHIT, you’re competing with yourself.
+There are no other machines, no other strangers staring, or even other people to compare yourself to.
+At QuickHIT, you’re only competing with yourself!

 You’re never too old.
-Our system will meet you where you’re at, and will chart your progress for you, so that you can look back and see how far you’ve come.
+Our system will meet you where you’re at, and will chart your progress for you so that you can look back and see how far you’ve come.

 Slow, high-intensity training has been widely researched for bone density in the hip and leg joints, showing not just maintenance, but actual increases in bone density.